singularityware/singularityware.github.io/pages/docs/user-docs/docs-docker.md

 - You can shell into a Singularity-ized Docker image
 - You can run a Docker image instantly as a Singularity image
 - You can pull a Docker image (without sudo)
-- You can build images with bases from assembed Docker layers that include environment, guts, and labels
+- You can build images with bases from assembled Docker layers that include environment, guts, and labels

 # TLDR (Too Long Didn't Read)